njtierney/thesisdown-tufte/docs/index.md

 ---
-title: "A Minimal Example of writing a thesis using bookdown and tufte"
+title: "A Minimal Thesis Using Bookdown and Tufte"
-author: "Nicholas Tierney"
+author: "Your Name"
 date: "2017-03-29"
 site: bookdown::bookdown_site
 documentclass: book